Id-Dark-Dragon/Flask_Flask-SocketIO_ToDOs_WebApp/README.md

 # ToDo Flask Application

-Ready To Deploy Flask Application.
+ a simple Package-Based Structure Flask app
-<br>(I made this project as a practice to work around with different featurs in flask and flask extensions.)
+<br>(This project was done as a hands-on expertcise to practice building a web app using Flask, Flask-SocketIO and Flask extensions.)

 ![banner](https://github.com/Id-Dark-Dragon/ToDOs_WebApp_with_multiple_capabilities/blob/master/github/banner.png)